 In designing OCDS, we explored a range of different user needs and use cases for data on contracting.

-We focused on four main groups of user need, described below in greater detail:
+We focused on five main groups of user need, described below in greater detail:

 Achieving value for money for government

 Strengthening the transparency, accountability and integrity of public contracting

 Improving internal efficiency

 These needs intersect.
 For example, increasing transparency can increase competition (market opportunities) and lower prices (value for money).

 You can read more about how people around the world are using OCDS, and other contracting data, on the Open Contracting Partnership website.

 As you start implementing OCDS, consider how you will engage with data users, and how you will ensure the data and documents you make available will meet their needs.

 Generating market opportunities in public procurement means giving suppliers fair and equal access to procurement opportunities in order to improve competition, allow for more vendor diversity and enable innovation.
 Open contracting data – from the planning process and all stages of the contracting process (tender, award, contract, and implementation) – can be used to understand and describe the procurement market, analyze competition, and evaluate supplier performance.

 The private sector can use open contracting data to understand the potential pipeline of procurement opportunities and identify the most competitive markets.
 A government agency can use open contracting data to understand trends in past purchases to better plan for future procedures, analyze particular sectors to evaluate competition and identify potential market concentration.
 Moreover, authorities can use contracting data to understand their supplier base in order to design and implement strategies to increase vendor diversity, such as increasing the participation of women-owned businesses, small and medium enterprises, minority-owned firms or firms committed to sustainability.